 Steel contributes to the creation of employment, which goes beyond the steel industry.
 Around 6 million people work for the steel industry.
 Considering steel’s position as the key product supplier to industries such as automotive, construction, transport, power and machine goods, the steel industry is at the source of employment for many more millions of people.

 The steel industry is committed to offering employees the opportunities to further their education and develop their skills.
 Not only is this a way of enhancing quality of work and productivity but it also boosts employee satisfaction.
 Some steel companies have set up close associations with academic institutions, to provide specialised training to employees.
 Other run their own centres.
-For example, TenarisUniversity and ArcelorMittal University, are corporate universities that offer training to employees, customers and suppliers. steeluniversity, an initiative of the World Steel Association, is an industry university, delivering education and training to current and future employees of steel companies and related businesses.
+For example, TenarisUniversity and ArcelorMittal University, are corporate universities that offer training to employees, customers and suppliers. steeluniversity, a worldsteel initiative, is an industry university, delivering education and training to current and future employees of steel companies and related businesses.
 The goal of steeluniversity is to inspire and motivate students and steel industry people about the value of working in the steel industry so as to lead change for realising a more sustainable industry that serves a more sustainable world.
 Visit steeluniversity.org for more information.

 Investing in communities